Jetbeam Jet TH20, tactical flashlight review:

 Below is a size comparison picture with the Convoy C8, the Lumintop ODF30 (with a 26650 battery) and a Convoy S2 +.
 As you can see the head is as wide as the C8 and ODF30.

 There are 2 types or buttons on the flashlight.
 The main switch, and 2 switches next to the main switch.
 The main switch is used to turn the flashlight on and off, and the 2 smaller switches (both have the same functionality) are used to change modes.

-It does the reverse thing, probably because this light is a tactical flashlight, and you probably want to have the brightest setting first.
-Unfortunately I couldn't find a way to enter the lowest mode directly.
+It does the reverse thing, because this is a tactical flashlight, and you probably want to have the brightest setting first.
+Unfortunately I couldn’t find a way to enter the lowest mode directly.
 So no short cut as far as I know.